mrstallion/fchat-rising/README.md

     *    Message search matches character names
     *    PM list shows characters' online status as a colored icon
     *    Use `Ctrl+Tab`, `Ctrl+Shift+Tab`, `Ctrl+PgDown`, and `Ctrl+PgUp` to switch between character tabs
+    *    Show number of unread notes and messages in the bottom right corner
 *   Technical Details for Nerds
     *    Upgraded to Electron 10.x
     *    Replaced `node-spellchecker` with the built-in spellchecker that ships with Electron 8+